-Figure 22.
-Wind direction and speed during one hour at the midday of sol 41. area will form when the nocturnally cooled dense air is accelerated down the slope by gravity.
-Therefore, in nocturnal hours, the direction of wind should be in the interval 180° - 270° , in which case the wind is from top part of the slope.
-Soon after the sunrise, the direction of wind should change, so that the daytime winds are anabatic.
+Another validation method for the reconstruction algorithm is based on the physical fact that there should exist slope winds in the reconstructed wind data.
+The VL1 landed on a slope rising to the south and west.
+In this case the slope winds in the VL1 area will form when the nocturnally cooled dense air is accelerated down the slope by gravity.
+Therefore, in nocturnal hours, the direction of wind should be in the interval 180-270°, in which case the wind is from the top part of the slope.
+Soon after sunrise, the direction of wind should change, so that the daytime winds are anabatic.
 The anabatic winds are accelerated upslope by sun-heated warm slopes.
-The daytime wind directions should regularly be in the interval 0° - 90° .
+The daytime wind directions should regularly be in the interval 0-90°.
+According to Figs. 19, 26 and 27, the wind direction data match the physical slope wind directions reasonably well, especially during nighttime and late afternoons.
 The slope winds are typically observed in Martian summer as the conditions for observing the slope winds are optimal.
-The conditions for observing the slope wind are a terrain sloping over a large area, strong diurnal temperature variations and weak ambient winds which are typical on Mars in summer (Savijärvi and Siili, 1993).
-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+The conditions for observing the slope wind are a terrain sloping over a large area; strong diurnal temperature variation; and weak ambient winds, which are typical on Mars in summer (Savijärvi and Siili, 1993).